IAMTHEAAK/fintech-ux-teardown/readme.md

 ## Why I built this

 After analysing BlinkMoney's onboarding for a product role application, I wanted to apply the same framework systematically across the Indian fintech landscape.
-These are the 4 apps I use or have used — the observations are real, not hypothetical.
+These are the 4 apps I use or have used the observations are real, not hypothetical.

-Related: [Creator Economy India Dashboard](https://github.com/iamtheaak/creator-economy-india) — same research methodology applied to the creator economy.

 ---